alus-it/AirspaceConverter/README.md

 `brew install libzip boost`
 Make sure to have the Qt tools reachable from your `$PATH`.
 This can be done, for example, adding to `.bash_profile` a line like:
 `export PATH="$HOME/Qt/<Qt version>/clang_64/bin":"$PATH"`
-Then, from the macOS directory of this project: `cd macOS`
+Then, to compile and install, from the root of this project: `./install.sh`
-- To compile and install: `./install.sh`
+This will install everything: the shared library the command line executable and the _Qt_ GUI interface.
+After it will be possible to run AirspaceConverter CLI from anywhere simply calling: `airspaceconverter`
+While the AirspaceConverter _Qt_ GUI graphical interface will be directly available from the Launchpad menu.
-- To uninstall: `./uninstall.sh`
+To uninstall (from the root of the project): `./uninstall.sh`

 Compiling AirspaceConverter on Windows
 --------------------------------------